Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Experimental Setup

 \section{Experimental Setup}

 \method is a sample-efficient approach to adapt an LLM to a conversational action policy.
-We are primarily concerned with learning improved timing for agent-side clarification question asking, and we thus evaluate \method as a tuning approach for three complex conversational information-seeking tasks.
-As a base model for our tuning experiments, we use Zephyr $\beta$, a version of Mistral 7B~\cite{jiang2023mistral} which has been instruction tuned on UltraChat and aligned to human preferences on UltraFeedback~\cite{cui2023ultrafeedback, ding2023enhancing, tunstall2023zephyr}.
+We are primarily concerned with learning optimized implicit selection for agent-side clarification question asking, and we thus evaluate \method as a tuning approach for three complex conversational information-seeking tasks.
+As a base model for our tuning experiments, we use Zephyr $\beta$, a version of Mistral 7B~\citep{jiang2023mistral} which has been instruction tuned on UltraChat and aligned to human preferences on UltraFeedback~\citep{cui2023ultrafeedback, ding2023enhancing, tunstall2023zephyr}.